11-Day Italy Itinerary: Rome, Florence, Venice and the North

 Boat Ride

-- Bellagio: Known as the “Pearl of Lake Como.”
+- Towns Visited: Bellagio, known as the "Pearl of Lake Como", and Varenna.

 Day 9: Bologna